paycoreio/docs/docs/connectors/test/test-card-numbers.md

     Remember to use **Test Mode** to process any test transactions.
     ![Retry](images/test-mode.png)

-You can test Card Gate connection with [**Test** H2H merchant account](/connectors/test/#host-to-host-merchant-account).
-We prepare a list of credit card numbers for submitting and checking payment status codes.
+To test card payments, you can use our [Test H2H connector](/connectors/test/#host-to-host-merchant-account) and test card numbers.
+We also prepare a list of possible resolutions associated with an assigned expiry date.

 | Card number | CVV2 | Expiry date | 3DS |Status code |
 |-------------|:---:|:------:|:---:|------|